ansible-collections/ansible.windows/README.md

 A collection may contain metadata that identifies these versions.
 PEP440 is the schema used to describe the versions of Ansible.

+## Changelog

+See [CHANGELOG.rst](https://github.com/ansible-collections/ansible.windows/blob/main/CHANGELOG.rst) for the release history and changes made to this collection.

 ## Collection Documentation

 Browsing the [**latest** collection documentation](https://docs.ansible.com/ansible/latest/collections/ansible/windows) will show docs for the _latest version released in the Ansible package_ not the latest version of the collection released on Galaxy.